smartgeber Logo

 Benefits of OLED True Black

-Despite its advantages, OLED technology is not without challenges.
-Issues like burn-in, where static images can leave a permanent mark on the screen, are concerns for some users.
-However, manufacturers are continually improving OLED technology to mitigate these problems.
+Despite its advantages, OLED isn't without drawbacks.
+One concern is burn-in, where static images can leave a permanent mark on the screen over time.
+However, manufacturers are continually improving technology to mitigate this issue.

 Conclusion: Is OLED True Black Worth It?